jazmichaelking/mastodon-near-me/README.md

   - Any server that is consistently unreachable.

 ### Contributing
-Open an Issue with the add, remove or edit.
+Open an Issue on Github with the add, remove or edit, or message @jaz@toot.wales

 ## Data
+Data is available as geojson, umap, and tabular, subject to the Open Database License.

 ### Africa
 | Locale | Sublocale | URL | notable language support |